DhruvPatel2509/Job_portal/readme.md

-# Job Portal Website
+# Job Portal Web Application

-## Description
+## Overview

-A modern job portal web application built with the MERN stack (MongoDB, Express.js, React, Node.js) for seamless job searching, application management, and recruitment.
-Connect job seekers with employers through an intuitive and interactive platform.
+The Job Portal Web Application is a comprehensive platform built using the MERN stack (MongoDB, Express.js, React, Node.js) designed to bridge the gap between job seekers and employers.
+It offers a dynamic, interactive, and user-friendly environment for job searching, application management, and recruitment processes.

 ## Features

 ### For Job Seekers

-- Secure registration and login with JWT-based authentication
+- **User Authentication**: Secure registration and login with JWT-based authentication.
-- Create and update user profiles with resumes and profile photos
+- **Profile Management**: Create and manage user profiles, including resume uploads and profile photos.
-- Search for jobs using various filters and criteria
+- **Job Search**: Advanced job search functionality with filters for location, industry, and job title.
-- Apply for jobs and track application statuses
+- **Application Tracking**: Apply for jobs, track application statuses, and view application history.
-- Receive notifications about new job opportunities and application updates
+- **Notifications**: Receive updates on new job postings and application status changes.

 ### For Recruiters

-- Secure registration and login
-- Create and manage company profiles and job postings
+- **Company Profiles**: Register and manage company profiles with job postings.
+- **Job Postings**: Create, update, and manage job listings.
-- Review and manage job applications
+- **Application Review**: View and manage job applications, and shortlist candidates.
-- Access a dashboard with metrics and management tools
+- **Dashboard**: Access metrics and manage job postings through a comprehensive dashboard.

-## Technologies Used
+## Technology Stack

+- **Frontend**:

+  - React.js for building the user interface
+  - React Router for client-side routing
-- **Frontend**: React.js, React Router, CSS-in-JS or traditional CSS
+  - CSS-in-JS or traditional CSS for styling

+- **Backend**:

-- **Backend**: Node.js, Express.js
+  - Node.js with Express.js for RESTful API development
-- **Database**: MongoDB, Mongoose
-- **Authentication**: JWT
+  - JWT for user authentication and authorization

-- **Deployment**: Heroku/AWS/DigitalOcean (adjust as per actual deployment)
+- **Database**:

+  - MongoDB for storing user and job-related data
+  - Mongoose for ODM (Object Data Modeling)

 ## Installation

 ### Prerequisites

-- Node.js and npm installed
+- Node.js and npm (or yarn) installed
-- MongoDB server running locally or remotely
+- MongoDB server (local or cloud-based)
 - Git for version control

-### Steps
+### Setup Instructions

 1. **Clone the Repository**